-The machine memorizes the last five modem speeds that were used during transmission to the Forwarding terminal and each destination programmed in the Quick/Speed dials.
-Then, the machine chooses the most appropriate modem speed from the record for the next transmission, in order to reduce the time for modem rate fallback (approx. 5 s).
-This feature works only when the machine has more than two modem speed records fdor that destination.
+The machine memorizes last five modem speeds that were used during transmission to each destination programmed in the Quick/Speed dials and the Forwarding terminal.
+Then, the machine chooses the most appropriate modem speed from the record for the next transmission, in order to reduce the time for modem shift-down (approx. 5 s).
+This feature works only when the machine has more than two modem speed records.
 The modem speed is recorded in the memory if there are no error pages during transmission.
 This feature can work with other manufacturers' terminals.

 1-3-4.
-Page Retransmission in Normal Tx Mode - FAX240 only
+Page Retransmission in Normal Tx Mode

-In the normal transmission mode, the machine can retransmit failed pages as if in memory tx mode, if ECM is on.
+In the normal transmission mode, the machine can retransmit failed pages as if in memory tx mode.
 While sending the document, the machine backs up the document in the ECM memory in case page retransmission is needed.
 If the machine receives a negative code (RTN or PIN) after a page, the machine retransmits the whole page from the ECM memory.

 1-3-5.
-Forwarding - FAX240 only
+Forwarding